alexjfisher/puppet-lint-exec_idempotent-check/README.md

 ## Checks
 ### Validates that an exec resource is idempotent

-For an exec resource to pass it must be using at least one parameter that ensures idepotence.
-The value of the parameters is not checked.
-The parameters being looked for are
-"onlyif", "unless", and "refreshonly" as they are considered to this check to ensure idempotance.
-This check is of course opinionated, so to that end, the "creates" parameter is not accepted.
-This check does not view that parameter as a good practice.
+For an `exec` resource to pass it must be using at least one parameter that ensures idempotence.
+The value being passed to the parameter is not checked.
+The parameters this check will expect to find are one of "onlyif", "unless", or "refreshonly" as the use of any one of these is considered to ensure idempotance for the `exec` resource.
+This check is, of course, opinionated in that regard, and to that end the "creates" parameter is not considered acceptable.
+This check does not view the creates parameter as a good practice.

 #### Disabling the check
 To disable this check, you can add `--no-exec_idempotent-check` to your puppet-lint command line.